devAlq/Package/README.md

 **Problem**

-Create own structure to organize your project using `package`.
+Create your own structure to organize the project using `package` concept.

 **Implementation**

 1. Create a package to organize your classes.
-2. Create `Student` class within the package, with attributes like name, id number, age, and grade.
-Include appropriate getters and setters.
+2. Create `Student` class within the package, with attributes name, id number, age, and grade.
 3. Create "StudentManagementSystem" class, which serves as the main entry point for the system.
 4. Implement methods to add and remove a student.
 6. Implement a method to calculate the average grade of all the students in the system.